 2) If you do not have an ITP-compliant pixel set up for your site, your network must either use server-side conversion notifications (postbacks) or will need to receive statistics from your Affiliate interface.

-To learn more about TUNE and user privacy under the new General Data Protection Regulation, visit our GDPR page.
+Interested in learning more about the TUNE platform, postback tracking, and how we solve for Apple’s ITP and other cookie-blocking measures?
+Contact us at [email protected].
+To learn more about TUNE and user privacy under the General Data Protection Regulation, visit our GDPR page.

 September 2019 update: Read our point of view on ITP 2.2.

 June 2019 update: The February update to ITP 2.1 and the April release of ITP 2.2 target a specific workaround used by companies like Facebook and Google to bypass the third-party cookie restrictions introduced in ITP 2.0.
 This workaround drops on sites a first-party cookie that acts as a third-party cookie for tracking purposes; ITP 2.2 now deletes these first-party cookies after 24 hours.
 TUNE’s recommended method of conversion tracking, server-side postback tracking, remains unaffected by these updates, as it does not rely on cookies to work.